Flashback (1992 video game): Reception

-Flashback sold roughly 750,000 copies by 1995.
+About 750,000 copies were sold by 1995.

 Computer Gaming World approved of Flashback's "superbly rotoscoped graphics", "fluid movement", and sound card audio.
-While criticizing the awkward interface and use of save points, the magazine concluded that it "is an excellent game that truly creates a sense of reality".
+Criticizing the awkward interface and use of save points, the magazine concluded that it "is an excellent game that truly creates a sense of reality".
 Electronic Gaming Monthly praised the SNES version for having improved graphics and music over the Genesis version.
 They remarked that Flashback is slow-paced at times, but retains the player's interest through its compelling plot and involving puzzles.
 MegaTech magazine conceded that although there were "five big levels", finishing the game did not take very long.
-Nintendo Power praised the graphics, story and animation calling it "almost cinematic" while noting that the play control takes "some getting used to".
+Nintendo Power praised the graphics, story and animation, calling it "almost cinematic" while noting that the play control takes "some getting used to".

+Jim Trunzo reviewed Flashback: The Quest for Identity in White Wolf #38 (1993), giving it a final evaluation of "Very Good" and stated that "Even gamers not including toward arcade entertainment will quickly become engrossed by Flashback.
+It's a tough but fair challenge.
+Players will grow fascinated as this sci-fi mystery unfolds screen by screen."

 Electronic Gaming Monthly commented that the Sega CD version is "virtually identical" to the Genesis version, but that Flashback is still an essential purchase for those who do not already own a different version.
 GamePro, in contrast, argued that the reworked cutscenes "look so awesome that even gamers who've already completed this game on another platform will want to play it again just to see all the new CD footage".
 They also praised the addition of a CD-quality soundtrack and voices.
 A reviewer for Next Generation acknowledged that the Sega CD version makes considerable improvements, but argued that they are all standard cartridge-to-Sega CD enhancements which have no impact on the gameplay.
-However, he lauded Flashback itself for its graphics, animation, and "fiendishly clever puzzles", and said that though the game superficially resembles Another World and Heart of the Alien, it is "in a class by itself that easily surpasses them".
-Entertainment Weekly similarly said that Flashback itself still held up well, but that the Sega CD version's improvements seem less significant than its frequent load times.
+However, he lauded Flashback itself for its graphics, animation and "fiendishly clever puzzles", and said that though the game superficially resembles Another World and Heart of the Alien, it is "in a class by itself that easily surpasses them".
+Entertainment Weekly similarly said that Flashback held up well, but that the Sega CD version's improvements seem less significant than its frequent load times.
 Reviewing the Jaguar version, GamePro noted that it was merely a straight port with no enhancements to take advantage of the hardware, but that "the game is no less enjoyable" than when it was first released to game consoles over a year before.